-If the fields are of a fixed length, you can select them by character position with option -c.
+If the fields are of a fixed length, you can select them by the byte or character position with option -b or -c.
 If, however, the fields vary in length from line to line, you can select them with the -f option, provided they're separated by a delimiter character.
 By default, cut assumes the field delimiter character to be tab.
 You can use the -d option to specify another delimiter.

-In options -c and -f, list is a comma-separated list of integers (in increasing order), with an optional dash (-) to indicate ranges.
+In options -b, -c, and -f, list is a comma-separated list of integers (in increasing order), with an optional dash (-) to indicate ranges.

 You can use the cut utility as a filter; if no files are given, the standard input is used.

 The following are examples of the list argument:

 |1,4,7||Select the first, fourth, and seventh characters or fields.|

 |-5,10||Equivalent to 1, 2, 3, 4, 5, 10.|